seanohare98/dormlink-prod/README.md

 - [**_Integrate prettier w/ your code editor_**](https://prettier.io/docs/en/editors.html)
 - Have .env file in the root directory!
-- Monitor the Webpack and nodemon output/logs if you encounter an issue.
-It's easier to help you if we have the logs.
+- Monitor the Webpack and nodemon output and logs if you encounter an issue.

 ---